OFFICES UP FOR ELECTION

 Candidate Oath — Your name will appear on the ballot as it appears on this form.
 This form must also be notarized.
 Please see the section above titled, "County Candidate Requirements" to determine which candidate oath is required.

 2023 Form 6 — Constitutional Officers, County Commission and School Board Member Candidates — You must file the Form 6 online first and then provide a copy to our office during the Pre-Qualifying/Qualifying Period.
-If you have any questions regarding how to fill out this form, you may view instructions here or contact the Commission on Ethics at 850-488-7864.
+If you have any questions regarding how to fill out this form, you may contact the Commission on Ethics at 850-488-7864.

 2023 Form 1 — Special District & Community Development District Candidates Only — You must file a hard copy of your Form 1 with our office during the Pre-Qualifying/Qualifying Period.
-If you have any questions regarding how to fill out this form, you may view instructions here or contact the Commission on Ethics at 850-488-7864.
+If you have any questions regarding how to fill out this form, you may contact the Commission on Ethics at 850-488-7864.

 Candidates must qualify to run for office by submitting qualifying forms and a qualifying fee.
 In lieu of paying a qualifying fee, you may choose to qualify by petition or as a write-in candidate.
 Write-in candidates' names do not appear on the ballot.

-Our office can begin accepting qualifying forms and fees during the pre-qualifying period, which takes place 14 days prior to the official qualifying dates.(Forms and fees will then be processed on the first day of qualifying week.)
+Our office will begin accepting qualifying forms and fees during the pre-qualifying period (forms and fees will then be processed on the first day of qualifying week.)
 All qualifying forms and fees (if applicable) must be received no later than noon on the last day of the qualifying period.
-Qualifying forms may be emailed to [email protected] or mailed to Pinellas County Supervisor of Elections, Attn: Candidate Services, 13001 Starkey Rd., Largo, FL 33773.
-Qualifying checks may not be emailed, and should be mailed to this address.
+Qualifying forms may be mailed to Pinellas County Supervisor of Elections, Attn: Candidate Services, 13001 Starkey Rd., Largo, FL 33773.
+Qualifying forms may be mailed to Pinellas County Supervisor of Elections, Attn: Candidate Services, 13001 Starkey Rd., Largo, FL 33773.
+Qualifying forms may also be hand delivered to any of our three Pinellas County Supervisor of Elections Offices.

 Qualifying By Fee